Zweih/qp/README.md

 # qp - query packages

-`qp` is a command-line program for linux and macOS to query installed packages from any ecosystem.
+`qp` is a command-line program for linux and macOS to query installed packages across ecosystems.

 you can find installation instructions [here](#installation).